Tuwaiq-DS-ML-bootcamp-V-7/Usecase-3-Project-2/README.md

 3- Univariate Analysis:

 Bar chart:
- o Top 10 Globally Ranked Universities: This chart displays the top 10 universities worldwide based on their global ranking. o Top 10 Universities for Employment Outcomes: This chart showcases the top 10 universities ranked by their employment outcomes, illustrating which institutions are most effective at preparing students for successful careers. o Top 10 USA Universities by National Rank: This chart presents the top 10 universities in the United States based on national rankings.
+ - Top 10 Globally Ranked Universities: This chart displays the top 10 universities worldwide based on their global ranking.
+ - Top 10 Universities for Employment Outcomes: This chart showcases the top 10 universities ranked by their employment outcomes, illustrating which institutions are most effective at preparing students for successful careers.
+ - Top 10 USA Universities by National Rank: This chart presents the top 10 universities in the United States based on national rankings.

 Histogram:
- o The histogram displays the distribution of scores, showing how scores are spread across different ranges.
+ - The histogram displays the distribution of scores, showing how scores are spread across different ranges.
 Pie chart:
- o The pie chart shows Countries with the Highest Concentration of Top 10 Universities, illustrating which countries have the most top-ranked universities. o Top 5 Countries with the Highest Average Scores: This pie chart displays the proportion of average scores among the top 5 countries, showing how these countries compare in terms of average scores.
+ - The pie chart shows Countries with the Highest Concentration of Top 10 Universities, illustrating which countries have the most top-ranked universities.
+ - Top 5 Countries with the Highest Average Scores: This pie chart displays the proportion of average scores among the top 5 countries, showing how these countries compare in terms of average scores.

 Box plot:
- o Box Plot of Score: This plot shows the distribution of scores, highlighting the median, quartiles, and potential outliers. o Box Plot of National Rank: This plot displays the distribution of national ranks, highlighting the median, quartiles, and potential outliers
+ - Box Plot of Score: This plot shows the distribution of scores, highlighting the median, quartiles, and potential outliers.
+ - Box Plot of National Rank: This plot displays the distribution of national ranks, highlighting the median, quartiles, and potential outliers

 4-Bivariate/Multivariate Analysis:

 Heat map:
- o Rank Factors: This heatmap visualizes the correlation between various ranking factors, highlighting how they relate to each other and their impact on university rankings.
+ - Rank Factors: This heatmap visualizes the correlation between various ranking factors, highlighting how they relate to each other and their impact on university rankings.

 Scatter Chart:
- o The World Rank for Saudi Universities: -  The scatter plot shows that there are a wide gap of global standings among Saudi universites, 3 universites are ranked the highest globally, all within the top 500.
+ - The World Rank for Saudi Universities: -  The scatter plot shows that there are a wide gap of global standings among Saudi universites, 3 universites are ranked the highest globally, all within the top 500.
 The other universities are ranked between 500 and 2000.
-This highlights that while some Saudi universities are highly competitive internationally, many others have room for improvement. o Top 10 Countries: This plot visualizes the top 10 countries based on their university rankings, highlighting their relative standings.
+This highlights that while some Saudi universities are highly competitive internationally, many others have room for improvement.
+ - Top 10 Countries: This plot visualizes the top 10 countries based on their university rankings, highlighting their relative standings.
-National Rank vs. Score of Saudi Universities: This scatter plot compares national rank with scores for Saudi universities, revealing any correlations between these metrics. o The Academic Ranking of World Universities (ARWU): This plot highlights the dominance of American and British universities in global academic rankings. o Nacional Rank vs Score of Saudi Universities: The scatter plot shows that most Saudi universities have scores below 70.
+National Rank vs. Score of Saudi Universities: This scatter plot compares national rank with scores for Saudi universities, revealing any correlations between these metrics.
+ - The Academic Ranking of World Universities (ARWU): This plot highlights the dominance of American and British universities in global academic rankings.
+ - Nacional Rank vs Score of Saudi Universities: The scatter plot shows that most Saudi universities have scores below 70.

  ### Describe the final ten insights with their charts:
  Bar chart:
-  o Harvard, MIT, Stanford, Cambridge, and Oxford are the leading universities globally, known for their academic excellence. o Seven of the top ten are from the US, highlighting its strong presence in global higher education. o Top 10 USA universities by National Rank: The first 5 universities in this chart are in the top 10 global ranking which indicates that the USA are playing a major role in world ranking universities and they have the best educational environments.
+  - Harvard, MIT, Stanford, Cambridge, and Oxford are the leading universities globally, known for their academic excellence.
+  - Seven of the top ten are from the US, highlighting its strong presence in global higher education.
+  - Top 10 USA universities by National Rank: The first 5 universities in this chart are in the top 10 global ranking which indicates that the USA are playing a major role in world ranking universities and they have the best educational environments.

 pie chart:
- o The chart shows that the USA dominates with 80% of the data, reflecting its significant influence, while the UK represents 20%, indicating a smaller, though still notable, share. o Top countries with highest average scores:  This pie chart shows that Netherlands, Switzerland, Denmark, and Singapore have the highest average university scores, each contributing roughly 20% to the top scores in this chart, this means these countries have a strong academic performance compared to others.
+ - The chart shows that the USA dominates with 80% of the data, reflecting its significant influence, while the UK represents 20%, indicating a smaller, though still notable, share.
+ - Top countries with highest average scores:  This pie chart shows that Netherlands, Switzerland, Denmark, and Singapore have the highest average university scores, each contributing roughly 20% to the top scores in this chart, this means these countries have a strong academic performance compared to others.
 However, some countries might have only one or a few universities, which can result in a higher average score compared to countries with many universities.